IBM/CognitiveConcierge/README.md

 Use the following steps to deploy the application
 - Deploy the Server Application
 - Update the Watson Assistant Service on IBM Cloud
-- Run the IOS Application
+- Run the iOS Application

 ## 1. Deploy the Server Application